 The latest stable version of ChemShell is v3.6.
 We are distributing the code to academic sites on receipt of a completed licence agreement and (in the case of non-UK licencees) a licence fee of 500 UK Pounds.
 The license covers the ChemShell code, not the standalone quantum chemistry or MD codes to which ChemShell provides interfaces.

-You can download a copy of the Academic Licence form (PDF - 139kB - link opens in a new window)which should be completed and faxed to Tom Keal on +44 1925 603634 or scanned and emailed.
-For payment details please see the instructions (PDF - 354kB - link opens in a new window).
+You can download a copy of the Academic Licence form (PDF - 139kB - link opens in a new window)which should be completed, scanned and emailed to Tom Keal or faxed to +44 1925 603634.
+For payment details please see ChemShell payment instructions (PDF - 354kB - link opens in a new window).
 In case of any problems with payment, please contact Laura Johnston.
 UK academic groups should use the Royalty Free licence (PDF - 153kB - link opens in a new window) and do not need to make a payment.

 For commercial licencing, or for any further information please contact Tom Keal.